-Traditional / folk music of FINLAND
+Traditional / folk music of Finland

 Finland is one of Scandinavian countries with rich genres of folk music.
-The language and history of Finland is closer to Hungry rather than its Scandinavian sisters.
+The language and history of Finland is closer to Hungary rather than its Scandinavian sisters.
 Finland had a long history of conflict with its closest neighbor Russia, and until recently were never particularly cordial to their Scandinavian neighbors (or the rest of the world for that matter).
 But in the last decades no longer it is the outcasts of Scandinavia.
 It has become one of the most stable society in the world with a strong economy.
 It is the role model of a healthy nation in the new millennium for many in the world.
 Today Finland is a nation with passion about its culture including folk music.

 The folk music of Finland is mostly under the influence of Karelian traditional tunes and lyrics.
 Karelia is the land of Larelian people which today is separated between Finland, Russia and Sweden.
 Finish Karelia is a historical province in Finland.
 Karelian myths ans stories are the purest expression of Finnic myths and beliefs and it is separated into two form of Germanic and Slavic influences.

 In the west part of Finland Nordic folk music is common.
 Nordic music is the folk music which is common between north European countries, specially Scandinavians.
 Balto-Finnic music is one of Nordic music which exists in Finland.
 Balto-Finnic people are people who lives in Finland, Russia and Estonia.
 Runolaulu (runo-song) is a kind of folk song found throughout this area.
 The tunes have a narrow range, usually using just the first five notes of a scale, a time signature of 4/4 or 5/4, and alliterative line-ends.
 Rekilaulu is another type of folk songs which developed by evolution of runolaulu in seventeenth century.
 It is a kind of rhymed stanzaic folk song.